Responsive design for vertical sites in the HubPages Network.

 - Deliverables: Responsive design for HubPages Network sites

 Success meant shipping all 22 sites without losing significant traffic.
 On an SEO-driven site, minor changes to the web design can have major impacts on traffic so we were treading delicate water.
-Because we would be moving published and indexed articles to the new domains, we had expectations for their traffic performance after launch.
+Because we would be moving indexed articles to the new domains, we had expectations for their traffic performance after launch.

 With respect to readership and engagement, we relied on baseline metrics to help us analyze the effects of the move.
 One metric we tracked closely was a variation of Net Promoter Score (NPS): when a visitor landed on a HubPages article, they may be asked on a scale of 1-10 how likely they are to recommend the article.
-Because HubPages had a large and diverse audience, this metric was a fairly reliable indicator of how a typical visitor felt when landing on a HubPages article.
+Because HubPages had a large and diverse audience, this metric was a reliable indicator of how a typical visitor felt when landing on a HubPages article.
 It would have been preferable to also collect qualitative data from readers but time constraints did not permit.

 As Product Manager and only in-house Designer, I worked on several aspects of this network sites endeavor.
 This was also my last project at HubPages before heading to graduate school.

-There were four major aspects to my role:
+There were four aspects to my role:

 Vertical Sites Design

 I worked closely with three engineers to develop interactions, layout and implement a unified design across the 22 new sites.
 My focus was on the homepages and article pages (see below.)

 Internal Workflow Tools